Skip to content

 • GSMA SGP.22 for consumer products and some devices with a UI, pull-mode, LPAd on the device side, SM-DP+ and SM-DS on the operator side.

-• GSMA SGP.32 for new modern IoT deployments, with eIM (eSIM IoT Manager), IPAd on the device side and IPAe on the eUICC side.
+• GSMA SGP.32 for new IoT deployments without a user interface, with eIM (eSIM IoT Manager), IPAd on the device side and IPAe on the eUICC side.

-For a new headless industrial IoT device, the recommended target is SGP.32.
-The eUICC profile must be installed on a GSMA SAS-UP certified eUICC, and the LPA or IPA on the device side must correctly dialogue with the Orange SM-DP+.
-Orange Live IoT acceptance tests typically include:
+For a new headless industrial IoT device, the industry's technical target is SGP.32, to be confirmed with Orange Business depending on the contract and deployment calendar.
+The eUICC profile must be installed on a GSMA SAS-UP certified eUICC, and the LPA or IPA on the device side must correctly dialogue with the operator's SM-DP+.
+A robust eSIM verification plan, to run before and during validation, typically includes:

 • profile download, activation, disable, deletion;